aldiferdiyan/flutter_xmpp/README.md

 [XMPP](https://xmpp.org/) for realtime chat communication, this plugin just only work for android ..

-## SORY THIS PROJECT IS NOT MAINTENANCE AGAIN ..
+## SORY THIS PROJECT IS NOT MAINTENANCE ..

 ## Getting Started